 A lot goes on to maintain and improve the Club behind the scenes.
-The Committee is made up of the Directors and a number of Co-ordinators.
-The Committee meets every month and the normal agenda includes many varied items including Club promotion, Club finances, the Motorsport Radio Group, Safeguarding, Membership issues, Rescue Units, Training, Social events (including the Club's 50th Anniversary celebrations) and more.
+The Board is made up of the Trustees and a number of Co-ordinators.
+The Board meets every month and the normal agenda includes many varied items including Club promotion, Club finances, the Motorsport Radio Group, Safeguarding, Membership issues, Rescue Units, Training, Social events (including the Club's 50th Anniversary celebrations) and more.

-The Directors are legally responsible for the management of the Club and ensuring it carries out its activities properly.
+The Trustees are legally responsible for the management of the Club and ensuring it carries out its activities properly.

 - 2020 - SMMC's honorary president is Mike Gascoigne, one of the three founder members of the Club in 1973.

 Marshalling is a rewarding way of getting more closely involved with motor sport and joining a community of like-minded enthusiasts.

 - Lead for speed marshalling: Alastair Gray